ABC 2021 Annual Conference Speakers

 Michael Staszel, Senior Aviation Surveyor, McLarens Aviation

 Michael entered the aviation insurance profession in 2006 as an Aviation Adjuster, Surveyor and Chief Pilot.
 He was engaged in the investigation, adjustment and supervision of multiple lines of insurance claims including aviation hull and liability, cargo, general liability, premises liability and product liability.
 Michael brings extensive experience in conducting detailed investigations, appraisals, aircraft, engine and general safety surveys, adjustments and settlement of complex high value property damage and personal injury claims.
 As Chief Pilot he was instrumental in the safe and economical utilization of company aircraft which provided increased response times and additional client value.
-Michael has a Bachelors of Science degree in Aviation Management from Southern Illinois University and is continuing his education by obtaining a Masters of Aeronautical Science in Aviation Management and Aviation and Aerospace Safety from Embry Riddle Aeronautical University.
+Michael has a Bachelors of Science degree in Aviation Management from Southern Illinois University.
 In addition he has an Airline Transport Pilot license as well as single and multi engine flight instructor ratings.
-Michael is a member of the National Aircraft Appraisers Association, member of the International Society of Air Safety Investigators, member of the Aircraft Owners and Pilots Association and a Representative of the FAA Safety Team in the Great Lakes region.
+Michael is a member of the National Business Aviation Association, member of the Aircraft Owners and Pilots Association, a member of the Aviation Insurance Association and a Representative of the FAA Safety Team in the Great Lakes region.

-In 2007, Mr. Gallagher was granted Freedom of the City of London by the city’s Lord Mayor in recognition of his outstanding contribution to the Lloyd’s insurance market and for his support of the Gallagher Lifelong Learning scholarships.
-In 2009, he was honored by the Spencer Educational Foundation (which is affiliated with the Risk and Insurance Management Society) for his ongoing support of the Foundation.
-And in 2013, he was named Insurance Broking CEO of the Year by Reactions Magazine.
+Mr. Gallagher has been recognized for his long-standing commitment to professionalism and to bringing new talent into the insurance industry.
+In 2007, he was granted Freedom of the City of London by the city’s Lord Mayor in recognition of his outstanding contribution to the Lloyd’s insurance market and for his support of the Gallagher Lifelong Learning scholarships.
+In 2009, he was honored by the Spencer Educational Foundation (affiliated with the Risk and Insurance Management Society) for his ongoing support of the Foundation.
+In 2013 Mr. Gallagher was named Insurance Broking CEO of the Year by Reactions magazine and in 2019 he received their Lifetime Achievement Award.
+He holds a Bachelor of Arts in Government from Cornell University.

 Legal Update and Discussion